miha42-github/garage-installer/README.md

 - SSH client
 - Network access to both nodes
 - SSH credentials (key or password)
+- **No other dependencies needed** - the installer is a single binary

 ### Remote Nodes (where Garage will run)
 - Ubuntu 20.04+ or Debian 11+ (recommended)